Ferinzz/godotxodin/readme.md

 For the following keep in mind that propertyinfo is used to hold variable data and methodinfo holds information useful for the method signature and the method pointer itself

 Start with the Method, then once the getter and setter are bound bind the property. (haven't tested the reverse error, but there is an error thrown if you tell Godot to use a getter/setter that does not exist.)
 To bind a method you will likely need a different method bind per argument numbers.
-Mainly because of the need to create specifically sized arrays.
+Mainly because of the need to create specifically sized arrays, which can't be done at runtime in Odin unless they're dynamic.
 Anyways.
 If there are arguments you must first create the property info for those arguments.
 (Yay, yet another wrapper)